malc-u/petes-plumbing/README.md

 Although there is a contact form within this page it will not work as there are no back end functions incorporated in the code.

 ### Existing features
-- Navigation bar - fixed and responsive
+- **Navigation bar** - fixed and responsive
-- Logo - clicked navigates to the home/top page
+- **Logo** - clicked navigates to the home/top page
-- Social media links in the navigation bar - clicked open another tab with business' social media pages where reviews are clearly visible
+- **Social media links** in the navigation bar - clicked open another tab with business' social media pages where reviews are clearly visible
-- Slogan/head word on each section of the page presenting business in more detail
+- **Slogan/head word** on each section of the page presenting business in more detail
-- Home page/Welcome picture - picture of actual person that will meet customers on the job - adding credibility to the business
+- **Home page/Welcome picture** - picture of actual person that will meet customers on the job - adding credibility to the business
-- Button [Book free inspection] on the bottom of each section of this website - takes users that wish to get in touch with company directly to the contact section
+- **Button [Book free inspection]** on the bottom of each section of this website - takes users that wish to get in touch with company directly to the contact section
-- Additional button on the bottom of each section of this website allowing customers to scroll to the next section to find out more about the company
+- **Additional button** on the bottom of each section of this website allowing customers to scroll to the next section to find out more about the company
-- Services grouped in 3 main fields - to allow website user to find what company is offering easier
+- **Services** grouped in 3 main fields - to allow website user to find what company is offering easier
-- Link to Gas Safe Register page in About section - advises that company is legitimate and can legally work with gas appliances - Gas Safe Register number clickable
+- **Link to Gas Safe Register** page in About section - advises that company is legitimate and can legally work with gas appliances - Gas Safe Register number clickable
-- Reviews - 3 recent ones-  grouped and displayed in a carousel form - About section
+- **Reviews** - 3 recent ones-  grouped and displayed in a carousel form - About section
-- FAQ section advises what to do in emergency situation with end step being call to action for a website user - phone number provided - clickable button format - gets users directly to phone call screen with company number already pre-entered
+- **FAQ section** advises what to do in emergency situation with **end step - call to action** for a website user - phone number provided - **clickable button** format - gets users directly to phone call screen with company number already pre-entered
-- Contact section - presents phone number and email address as well as contact form allowing website users to choose for the business to get in touch with them.
-Email address is presented in clickable form that gets users directly to their default email application in order to get in touch with the company
+- **Contact** section - presents **phone number** and **email** address as well as **contact form** allowing website users to choose for the business to get in touch with them. **Email** address is presented in **clickable** form that gets users directly to their default email application in order to get in touch with the company
-- Contact form has got all fields set as required - allows customer to provide all data required by the business to get in touch with them regarding booking free inspection etc.
+- **Contact form** has got **all fields** set as **required** - allows customer to provide all data required by the business to get in touch with them regarding booking free inspection etc.
-- Footer - provides legal info of the company as well as links to company's social media
+- **Footer** - provides legal info of the company as well as links to company's social media
-- Clickable phone icon - in the footer section - that gets users directly to phone call screen with company number already pre-entered
+- **Clickable phone icon** - in the footer section - that gets users directly to phone call screen with company number already pre-entered
-- Clickable email icon - in the footer section - that gets users directly to their default email application in order to get in touch with the company
+- **Clickable email icon** - in the footer section - that gets users directly to their default email application in order to get in touch with the company
 - All links described for audio description/screen reading purposes

 ### Potential features to implement later